 Each AirCycler application has different settings because every home is built differently and requires different amounts of ventilation.
 The factory default settings are 10 minutes ON, 20 minutes OFF, 10 minutes vent ON, and 20 minutes vent OFF.
 (The vent application does not apply to the model FR.)
 These settings are the most common settings.
 However, we recommend that you contact your builder for the appropriate settings.

 8. How do I turn off my AirCycler®?

-1. From normal Operating Mode, press and hold the Mode Key for six seconds to turn off the FRV.
+1. From normal Operating Mode, press and hold the middle Mode Key for six seconds to turn off the FRV.
 All thermostat functions will continue to operate normally.